ELF-Lab/ParserTools/csv2fst/README.md

 naadin,naad,vti3
 ```

-This file is located in the BorderLakesMorph repo in the subdirectory `Database`.
+This file is located in the OjibweMorph repo in the subdirectory `Database`.

 The columns represent:

-1. Lemma (this has to agree with the lemma forms in `BorderLakesMorph/Spreadsheets`)
+1. Lemma (this has to agree with the lemma forms in `OjibweMorph/Spreadsheets`)
-2. Stem (this has to agree with the stems in `BorderLakesMorph/Spreadsheets`)
+2. Stem (this has to agree with the stems in `OjibweMorph/Spreadsheets`)
 3. POS tag following OPD guidelines

 In the JSON configuration file, the path to the lexical database is supplied under the key `lexical_database`.

 ### Inflectional class mapping

-OPD pos tags, need to be maped into inflectional classes like `VTA_s` used in the paradigm spreadsheets in `BorderLakesMorph/Spreadsheets`.
+OPD pos tags, need to be maped into inflectional classes like `VTA_s` used in the paradigm spreadsheets in `OjibweMorph/Spreadsheets`.
 This mapping is realized by a specific csv file which can be given using the key `class_map` in the JSON configuration file.

-Here is the mapping which translates OPD pos tags to inflectional classes for the Border Lakes Ojibwe FST ([BorderLakesMorph/Database/VERBS_paradigm_map.csv](https://github.com/ELF-Lab/BorderLakesMorph/blob/main/Database/VERBS_paradigm_map.csv)):
+Here is the mapping which translates OPD pos tags to inflectional classes for the Border Lakes Ojibwe FST ([OjibweMorph/Database/VERBS_paradigm_map.csv](https://github.com/ELF-Lab/OjibweMorph/blob/main/Database/VERBS_paradigm_map.csv)):

 ```
 Class,OPDClass,MatchElement,Pattern